-The steak shown here weighed 1.44 pounds.
+The steak shown at the top of this post weighed 1.44 pounds.
 I salted it generously on both sides with kosher salt and let it sit in the refrigerator for 90 minutes, then another 30 minutes at room temperature before grilling.

 I had no idea how long or at what temperature to grill a flat iron steak, so I visited Weber.com for advice.
 This is where things started to go sideways.
 The recipes I found suggested grilling four 6- to 8-ounce steaks over direct medium heat (350-450°F) for 6-8 minutes for medium rare, turning the meat once or twice.
 This seemed like a very short cooking time for medium heat, and I had a single 1.44 pound steak, not multiple smaller ones, but I trusted the cooking recommendation and gave it a try.

 I preheated the grill for more than 10 minutes.
 My Summit 450 has four burners; I set two burners on medium, one burner on low, and left the last burner off.
 My thinking was that I’d cook the steak over the medium side of the grill and if there was a flare-up I’d have a lower heat area where I could move the steak.

 I placed the flat iron over the medium heat and cooked it for two minutes, then flipped.
 I repeated this three times for a total of eight minutes of cooking.

 The steak was nowhere near finished, both visually or by internal temperature…it was somewhere in the low 100s.